How to Beat Chocolate Cravings + Snow Turtles Recipe (Paleo, GF, DF, V)

 3) Upgrade Your Chocolate

 Instead of opening a chocolate bar and hoping I'll have the self control to stop before I hit the last piece (I won't!), I make my own chocolate treats that pack WAY more nutrition than your drugstore variety.
-Getting in more nutrition while you enjoy your chocolate means your more likely to fill up and your body is more likely to USE that nutrition & energy rather than just storing it.
+Getting in more nutrition while you enjoy your chocolate means you’re more likely to fill up and your body is more likely to USE that nutrition & energy rather than just storing it.

 Start with these three tips and you’ll be well on your way.
 Of course, cravings can be a complicated and sometimes enormously emotional matter, so if these tips don’t work for you DO NOT FRET!
 We just need to get to your root causes, like nutritional deficiencies or emotional trauma and work through them with strategies that make sense for you.